shaloo/docs.arcana/docs/concepts/non-evm-chains.md

 !!! warning "Mixing of Chain Types"

-      In the initial release, if a developer uses the {{config.extra.arcana.dashboard_name}} and configures non-EVM blockchain networks such as Solana for the app, then other EVM-compatible blockchain networks cannot be supported in the same app.
+      Currently, if a developer uses the {{config.extra.arcana.dashboard_name}} and configures non-EVM blockchain networks such as Solana for the app, then other EVM-compatible blockchain networks cannot be supported in the same app.

 !!! info "Solana: Web3 Wallet Ops"